Ivo-Balbaert/The_Way_to_Mojo/book/10_Errors, testing, debugging and benchmarking.md

     CPU Features:  avx2
 ```

+## 10.3 Testing
-## 10.3 Module testing
+### 10.3.1 Module testing
 We already discussed assert_equal in § 3.5.
-But this module implements various other testing utilities.
+But this module implements various a whole set of testing utilities.

 See `testing1.mojo`:
 ```py